 With these additional items, the whole unboxing experience is fantastic.

-Meinl also offers 14-inch and 16-inch versions of the Foundry Reserve hats, but I feel that the 15-inch ones are the best of the bunch.
+Meinl also offers 14-inch and 16-inch versions of the Foundry Reserve hats, but I feel that the 15-inch ones are the best of the ones I tested out.

 - Highly versatile and musical cymbals